StarRocks/starrocks/docs/en/sql-reference/sql-functions/crytographic-functions/fpe_encrypt_num.md

 ## Parameters

-`str`: The string to encrypt.
+`str`: The string is decimal in string format to encrypt, like "-123.456".
 It must be of the VARCHAR type.

 `key`: The key string used to encrypt str, with a length limit of 16, 24, or 32,.
 It must be of the VARCHAR type.